qundao/mirror-mergiraf/doc/src/adding-a-language.md

 ## Add documentation

-The list of supported languages can be updated in `doc/src/languages.md` and `doc/src/supported_langs.txt`.
+The list of supported languages can be updated in `doc/src/languages.md`.

 Mergiraf excitedly awaits your pull request!